310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_YkEA66febf13l094.webp?timestamp=1727971099137 %}

 {% bubble Kanata norsmile3 %}
-i do not particularly do any [strength training], but maybe it would be nice to try it out together with chiaki and tetora next time, yes~?
+i do not do any [strength training] in particular, but maybe it would be nice to try it out together with chiaki and tetora next time, don’t you think~?

-if i could build even more [muscle] than how i am now, i might be able to lift anzu-san up and [dance] with you just like that.
+if i could build even more [muscle] than what i have right now, i might be able to lift anzu-san up and even [dance] with her just like that.
 {% endbubble %}

 {% bubble Kanata smilesoft %}
-actually, i might be able to do that right now. what do you think, shall we give it a shot?
+actually, i might be able to do that now, too. what do you think, shall we give it a shot?
 {% endbubble %}

 <div class="minitalk" character="Anzu">